 Know Before You Go

-The gorge draws more than 2 million visitors a year.
+The gorge draws more than two million visitors a year.
 To get the most enjoyment out of your trip, we recommend:

 – Traveling car-free

-– Use Oregon Department of Transportation’s Trip Check website to look at current road conditions
+– Use The Oregon Department of Transportation’s Trip Check website to look at current road conditions

 Located just 30 miles (48 km) east of downtown Portland, Oregon’s tallest waterfall attracts visitors of all ages and abilities for stunning year-round sights of cascading water with complimentary flora and fauna.

 The Columbia River Gorge is a recreational biker’s paradise, with options including car-free blacktop, smooth single-track flows and canyon trails with tricky switchbacks.